avg —

 Instructions

-Pour in EGG-MIXTURE.
+Pour in the egg mixture.

 Tips